 7 Easy Steps To Set up A Recurve Bow

-Below you go with an outline on how to set up recurve bow step-by-step.
-It is a natural order to go by that will include, but not be limited to: tips for setting up the perfect stance, setting the sights for proper balance and torque, attaching bowstring, and much more.
+Below you go with an outline step-by-step.
+It is a natural order to go by that will include, but not be limited to: tips for setting up the perfect stance, attaching the sights for proper balance and torque, attaching bowstring, and much more.

 Step 1: Assembling the Bow Parts

 Yes, the first part of starting up recurve bow is putting the different pieces together.